Woodland, Washington • Opening Spring 2027

 Mount St. Helens: 45 Minutes Away

-Lewis River Estate & Gardens is the closest luxury lodging base to Mount St. Helens National Volcanic Monument — just 45 minutes from the estate.
+The property is the closest luxury lodging base to Mount St. Helens National Volcanic Monument — just 45 minutes from the estate.
 Whether you plan a day trip or build your entire itinerary around the mountain, the estate puts St. Helens within easy reach.

 Johnston Ridge Observatory — panoramic views of the Mount St. Helens crater, lava dome, and blast zone.
 Among the most dramatic viewpoints in the Pacific Northwest.